Skip to main contentSkip to navigation

 Rule: Only run zpool clear if you have identified and fixed the root cause (reseated a cable, replaced a controller, resolved a power issue).
 If the drive itself is failing (check SMART), replace it instead of clearing errors.

-Transaction Group Rollbacks
+How Do ZFS Transaction Group Rollbacks Work?

 ZFS uses copy-on-write for all data and metadata.
 Every write goes into a new location on disk, and the old data remains until the space is reclaimed.
 Transaction groups (TXGs) are batched commits that advance the pool to a new consistent state.
 If the latest TXG is corrupted, you can roll back to a previous one.